 26 Jun 3 Construction Trends in Texas

-We all know the economy has been massively affected by the COVID-19 global pandemic.
-A massive increase in unemployment rates to double digits, the end of the longest growth period in U.S. history, huge swings in the stock market, and most importantly, an overall sense of uncertainty as to what happens next, as states begin to reopen.
+We all know the economy has been left in disarray by the COVID-19 global pandemic.
+A massive increase in unemployment rates to double digits.
+The end of the longest growth period in U.S. history, huge swings in the stock market, and most importantly, an overall sense of uncertainty as to what happens next, as states begin to reopen.
 Texas has weathered the storm of coronavirus better than most states.
-Here’s a closer look at the status of the economy and construction in the Lone Star State.
+Here’s a closer look at the status of the economy and construction trends in the Lone Star State.

 All of us who live here already knew this.
 In the month of May, it was also true for construction.
 The I-635 widening in Dallas was the largest nonbuilding project to break ground nationwide.
 At an estimated value of over $1.74 billion.TxDOT expects the project to last four years.
 Creating or continuing thousands of jobs in the DFW area.